sharproyalz/css-position/5_Lesson/README.md

 ![Sticky Sample Output](../images/fixed.gif)

-Box one moved along in my screen when I tried to scroll.
+Box one moved together in my screen when I tried to scroll.

 ### NOTE